 The new employment allocations are estimated to provide enough land to meet additional growth needs under all scenarios considered.
 It is worth noting that the future supply position is considerably reliant on delivery of Brentwood Enterprise Park, which accounts for around half of the Borough's supply.
-Therefore, the Council will need to consider carefully how the phasing and delivery of this site are achieved in order to ensure a readily available supply of employment land across the short, medium and long-term.
+Therefore, the Council will need to consider carefully the phasing and delivery of the site in order to ensure a readily available supply of employment land across the short, medium and long-term.

-5.21 When taking into account the 29.0ha of existing employment land reallocated for residential development, the Borough retains a surplus of employment land in Scenarios B to D and a deficit in Scenario A. This assumes that lost employment land is replaced on a like-for-like basis, which is unlikely to occur.
-Factors such as intensifying employment land development, using premises more efficiently and released sites remaining undeveloped could all affect the

-Borough's actual supply position, and as such as the Council should plan its future land supply flexibly.
+When taking into account the 21.0ha of existing employment land reallocated for residential development, the Borough retains a surplus of employment land in all growth scenarios.
+This assumes that lost employment land is replaced on a like-for-like basis, which is unlikely to occur.
+Factors such as intensifying employment land development, using premises more efficiently and released sites remaining undeveloped could all affect the Borough's actual supply position, and as such the Council should therefore plan its future land supply flexibly.